Published Jeremy. Last Updated on August 5, 2023.

 - There is a caveat here in that if your wine has primary, secondary, and tertiary aromas you need one of each category to get the full set of points.
 Only giving five primary notes when there are obvious secondary and tertiary aromas will not get you five points (you'd likely max out at three).

 From there, you can use logic to describe its quality assessment.
 If the aromas are all primary characteristics, call the aroma youthful.
 If it is part primary and part secondary/tertiary, call it developing.
 If it is all secondary/tertiary and no discernable primary characteristics, call it developed.
 It is entirely likely this will carry through on the tasting notes and your recommendation on when to best drink the wine as well.

 When it is all said and done, your tasting notes should read logically.
 If you have tertiary notes on the nose and call an aroma youthful, it doesn't make sense.
 If you have a perfectly balanced wine, with strong flavor intensity, complexity, and a long finish (BICL) and call the wine “good” rather than outstanding, something is inherently wrong.

-Not using proper terminology or having a tasting sheet that simply doesn't make sense is the fastest way to lose points outright.
-Construct a logical sheet based on what you see, smell, and taste, and you'll do just fine.
+Not using proper terminology or having a WSET tasting sheet that simply doesn't make sense is the fastest way to lose points outright.
+Construct a logical set of notes based on what you see, smell, and taste, and you'll do just fine.